HHK-ETH/furo-automated-tasks/README.md

 # Furo-Automated-Tasks

-This repository containes a bunch of contracts taking advantage of chainlink keepers to execute automatic withdraw/claim on Furo streams and vestings.
+This repository containes a bunch of contracts taking advantage of gelato keepers to execute automatic withdraw/claim on Furo streams and vestings.

 To use these contracts, users have to approve and deposit their Furo NFTs on these contracts using the createTask() function (<!> Direct transfer will result in a burn <!>).
 Users must also pay for the fees by calling fund() or sending native tokens to the clone created by the factory.